 - Why: To make the area safer for walking and cycling

-In early 2021, Southampton City Council secured funding, through the Active Travel Fund, to deliver walking and cycling improvements for schools in the city.
+In 2021, Southampton City Council secured funding, through the Active Travel Fund, to deliver walking and cycling improvements for schools in the city.
 A trial School Street has been in place on Bellemoor Road, outside Shirley Junior School, since September 2021.
 This is a timed modal filter during the school run, which permits walking and cycling as well as retaining resident access by motor vehicle where required.
 The funding secured has been used to improvements at either end of Bellemoor Road School Street, which will improve access for people walking irrespective of whether the School Street continues beyond its trial.
 This work was completed October 2022.

 Location of the proposed measures